 1. Currency Conversion

-One of the biggest challenges of accepting cross-border payments is dealing with multiple currencies.
-Businesses must manage the risk of fluctuating exchange rates and be aware of fees associated with currency conversion which can reduce profits and increase operational costs.
+One of the biggest challenges is managing multiple currencies.
+Businesses must manage fluctuating exchange rate risks and fees that reduce profits and increase operational costs.

 2. Compliance